SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Introduction

-To analyze and investigate GAN optimization without the optimality assumption, there are approaches from the perspectives of training convergence~\citep{mescheder2017the,nagarajan2017gradient,mescheder2018training,sanjabi2018convergence,xu2020understanding}, loss landscape around the saddle points of minimax problems~\citep{farnia2020gans,berard2019closer}, and the smoothness of optimization~\citep{fiez2022minimax}.
-Although these studies have been insightful for GAN stabilization, there has been little discussion on whether trained discriminators indeed provide generator optimization with gradients that reduce dissimilarities.
+To analyze and investigate GAN optimization without the optimality assumption, there are various approaches from the perspectives of training convergence~\citep{mescheder2017the,nagarajan2017gradient,mescheder2018training,sanjabi2018convergence,xu2020understanding}, loss landscape around the saddle points of minimax problems~\citep{farnia2020gans,berard2019closer}, and the smoothness of optimization~\citep{fiez2022minimax}.
+Although these studies have been insightful for GAN stabilization, there has been little discussion as to whether trained discriminators indeed provide generator optimization with gradients that reduce dissimilarities.

-In this paper, we provide a novel perspective on GAN optimization, which helps us to consider whether a discriminator is \textit{metrizable}. \begin{definition}[Metrizable discriminator] Let $\mu_\theta$ and $\mu_0$ be measures.
-Given an objective function for $\theta$, $\gJ(\theta;\cdot)$, a discriminator $f$ is $(\gJ,\gD)$- or $\gJ$-\textit{metrizable} for $\mu_\theta$ and $\mu_0$, if $\gJ(\theta;f)$ is minimized only with $\theta\in\mathrm{arg~min}_{\theta}\gD(\mu_0,\mu_\theta)$ for a certain distance on measures, $\gD(\cdot,\cdot)$. \end{definition} To evaluate the dissimilarity with a given GAN minimization problem $\gJ$, we are interested in other conditions besides the discriminator's optimality.
-Hence, we propose \textit{metrizable conditions}, namely, \textit{direction optimality}, \textit{separability}, and \textit{injectivity}, that induce $\gJ$-\textit{metrizable} discriminator.
-To achieve this, we first introduce a divergence, called functional mean divergence (FM${}^*$), in Sec.~\ref{sec:def_fm}.
-We connect the FM${}^*$ with the minimization objective function of Wasserstein GAN.
-Then, we obtain the \textit{metrizable conditions} for Wasserstein GAN by investigating the following question. \begin{question} Under what conditions is FM${}^*$ a distance? \end{question} We provide an answer to this question in Sec.~\ref{sec:fmh_is_distance} by relating the FM${}^*$ to the concept of sliced optimal transport~\citep{bonneel2015sliced,kolouri2019generalized}.
-Then, in Sec.~\ref{sec:main_theorem}, we formalize the proposed conditions for Wasserstein GAN and further extend the result to generic GAN.
+In this paper, we provide a unique perspective on GAN optimization that helps to consider whether a discriminator is \textit{metrizable}. \begin{definition}[Metrizable discriminator] Let $\mu_\theta$ and $\mu_0$ be measures.
+Given an objective function $\gJ(\theta;\cdot)$ for $\theta$, a discriminator $f$ is $(\gJ,\gD)$- or $\gJ$-\textit{metrizable} for $\mu_\theta$ and $\mu_0$, if $\gJ(\theta;f)$ is minimized only with $\theta\in\mathrm{arg~min}_{\theta}\gD(\mu_0,\mu_\theta)$ for a certain distance on measures, $\gD(\cdot,\cdot)$. \end{definition} To evaluate the dissimilarity with a given GAN minimization problem $\gJ$, we are interested in other conditions besides the discriminator's optimality.
+Hence, we propose \textit{metrizable conditions}, namely, \textit{direction optimality}, \textit{separability}, and \textit{injectivity}, that induce a $\gJ$-\textit{metrizable} discriminator.
+We first introduce a divergence, called functional mean divergence (FM${}^*$) in Sec.~\ref{sec:def_fm} and connect the FM${}^*$ with the minimization objective function of Wasserstein GAN.
+Then, we obtain the \textit{metrizable conditions} for Wasserstein GAN by investigating \yuhta{Question~\ref{qt:intuition}}.
+We provide an answer to this question in Sec.~\ref{sec:fmh_is_distance} by relating the FM${}^*$ to the concept of sliced optimal transport~\citep{bonneel2015sliced,kolouri2019generalized}.
+Then, in Sec.~\ref{sec:main_theorem}, we formalize the proposed conditions for Wasserstein GAN and further extend the result to generic GAN. \begin{question} \yuhta{Under what conditions is FM${}^*$ a distance?} \end{question}